adibhanna/simplemarkdown.nvim/example.md

 Due: Monday June 17, 2025

 - [x] Analyze Pulse specs and rewrite them in markdown for cursor
-  - Create **PDRs** out of the specs
-  - Identify what is *missing* in the code
-  - Finalize the `API implementation`
   - Prepare an API call that I can test `e2e` with
-- [x] Analyze Pulse specs and rewrite them in markdown for cursor
 - [x] Create **PDRs** out of the specs

 ---